-->

 Exercises

-Directions: Use your knowledge of integers to answer each question below.
+Directions: Read each question below.
 Click once in an ANSWER BOX and type in your answer; then click ENTER.
 Do not enter commas in your answers.
 After you click ENTER, a message will appear in the RESULTS BOX to indicate whether your answer is correct or incorrect.
 To start over, click CLEAR.
-Use the + key to write a positive integer, and the - key to write a negative integer.
+Use the + key to write a positive number, and the - key to write a negative number.
 Omit words and labels from your answers.

 1. Write an integer to represent the following situation: